zhongpc/zhongpc.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am currently a postdoc researcher in [Ceder Group](https://ceder.berkeley.edu/) @ Lawrence Berkeley National Lab.
-I obtained my Ph.D. from University of California Berkeley in Aug 2023.
+I obtained my Ph.D. in Materials Science from UC Berkeley.
 Before Berkeley, I obtained my B.S. in physics from University of Science and Technology of China (USTC).

 My research focuses on the following: